needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 * Provides UI buttons to trigger the creation of a new file within a dataset.
 * Provides a UI button to link an existing file to a dataset.
 * Provides a UI button for each existing file to unlink it from its dataset.

-## Going further

-For more a more in-depth look at file management, see the [Asset Database Uploader sample](./asset-database-uploader-sample.md).